Vyncc/CanvasTool/README.md

 # CanvasTool
-Here is my awful code ;), don't reproduce this at home.
+Here is my awful code.

 A tool for plugin developers to render and visualize canvas on screen